U.S. economy plunged 31.4% in spring but record rebound is expected

 “There are a lot of potential pitfalls out there,” said Gus Faucher, chief economist at PNC Financial Services.
 “We are still dealing with a number of significant reductions because of the pandemic.”

-He said in addition to the possibility that Congress will not pass further stimulus support because of the sharp split between Democrats and Republicans over how much more is needed, there are other threats in the form of uncertainty over the upcoming election.
+“With economic momentum cooling, fiscal stimulus expiring, flu season approaching and election uncertainty rising, the main question is how strong the labor market will be going into the fourth quarter,” said Gregory Daco, chief U.S. economist at Oxford Economics.

-“All this political uncertainty has the potential to weigh on economic growth,” Faucher said.
+“With the prospect of additinal fiscal aid dwindling, consumers, businesses and local governments will have to fend for themselves in the coming months,” Daco said.

-The Trump administration says that solid growth in coming quarters that will restore all of the output lost by the pandemic.
+The Trump administration is forecasting solid growth in coming quarters that will restore all of the output lost to the pandemic.
+Yet most economists believe it could take some time for all the lost output to be restored and they don’t rule out a return to shrinking GDP if no further government support is forthcoming.

 The slight upward revision in this report reflected less of a plunge in consumer spending than had been estimated.
 It was still a record fall at a rate of 33.2%, but last month projections were for a decline of 34.1%.
 This improvement was offset somewhat by downward revisions to exports and to business investment.